vkhazin/influxdb-courseware/content/chapter-01/InfluxDbSetupLab.md

 ```
 insert observations,location=1,scientist=langstroth butterflies=12,honeybees=23 1439856000
 ```
-* For writes timestamp uses nanosecond-precision Unix time, not milliseconds and not seconds
+* For writes timestamp uses nanosecond-precision Unix time, not milliseconds and not seconds, <a href="https://repl.it/Kb8P/3" target="_blank">here is a converter</a>
 * Retrieving data:
 ```
 select * from observations